cluster-lab/project-luida-bar/Assets/Doc/LUIDA-StateListeningItemScriptDoc.md

 - **Description**: Pauses the execution of subsequent actions in the current list for a specified duration. **Note**: This has no direct ClusterScript function equivalent.
 - **Parameters**:
   - `seconds`: `number`

+---

+## Avatar Management

+These actions send messages to the `LUIDA-AvatarSpawner` world item (a `WorldItemReference` that must exist in the scene and carry `AvatarManager.js`).
+The spawner resolves the participant number to a `PlayerHandle` via `$.groupState.participants` and then creates/destroys the avatar wrapper item for that player.
+If the participant has not yet been enrolled (i.e., `PARTICIPANTS[participantIndex]` would be `undefined`), the action is logged and silently ignored.

+Prerequisite: avatars are registered in the LUIDA Web Console; their IDs are synced into this project via the **LUIDA > Configure experiment automation > Avatars** tab and stored in the `AvatarRegistry` asset.
+The editor shows the registered IDs as a dropdown.

+### `AssignAvatarToParticipant(avatarID, participantIndex)`

+- **Description**: Assigns the avatar identified by `avatarID` to the specified participant.
+Any avatar previously assigned to that participant is unassigned first.
+The avatar wrapper item is spawned at the participant's current position and continuously syncs its pose to the player (see `AvatarSyncClone.js`).
+Safe to call repeatedly — re-assigning the same avatar simply replaces the wrapper.
+- **Parameters**:
+  - `avatarID`: `string` — must match an entry in the project's `AvatarRegistry`.
+  - `participantIndex`: `integer` (starts from 1)

+### `UnassignAvatarFromParticipant(participantIndex)`

+- **Description**: Removes **all** avatar wrapper items currently assigned to the specified participant, restoring their default Cluster avatar.
+- **Parameters**:
+  - `participantIndex`: `integer` (starts from 1)